envelope icon phone icon

 Alberta hardy

-/imf All of our trees winter here.
-You're not getting a tree from the coast that has never been exposed to an Alberta Winter.
+All our trees winter here.
+You're not getting a tree from the coast that has never been exposed to an Alberta winter.
 This increases your chances of a successful transition.
 One owner of a landscaping company told me that they expect up to a 40% mortality on trees brought in from out of province.

 Eastern White Pine

-You will find trees here that you will have a hard time finding elsewhere.
+You will have a hard time finding these trees elsewhere.
 Try finding Ponderosa Pine or Jack Pine at Home Depot.
-Ask the Rona people if they carry Concolor Fir, or Canoe birch.
-Tell the Walmart clerk that you want a native choke cherry, and see the look you get.
-We carry a fair number of native species, and trees that frankly get way to big for a city lot.
+Ask the Rona people if they carry Concolor Fir, or Canoe Birch.
+We carry a fair number of native species, and trees that frankly get way too big for a city lot.

 Unusual Sizes

-A 7-8 foot spruce costs several hundred dollars, weighs better than 100 pounds, and if you don't have a pickup, it's hard to get home.
+A 7-8 foot spruce costs several hundred dollars, weighs over 100 pounds, and without a pickup it's hard to get home.
 Once you get it home it's at least a two wheelbarrow hole.
-If you're doing more than a few its also likely a visit to the chiropractor.
-For that same money you can get 10-20 Sherwood's Forests trees, have an easier time planting, and better survival rate.
+If you're doing more than a few it's also likely a visit to the chiropractor.
+The same money buys 10 or 20 Sherwood's Forests trees that are easier to plant and have a better survival rate.

 Our trees are big enough to compete with the weeds, big enough to be seen from the saddle of a riding mower.
 This is a huge advantage over a tiny seedling.